What Is Trazodone?

 - Increased feelings of depression and anxiety

 In some reactions, patients reported dramatic increases in their depression or anxiety, and even having thoughts of suicide.
 Antidepressants are not a fix-all for depression, and they will not have the same effect for everyone.
 If you are taking trazodone and it is not the right antidepressant for you, adding alcohol to the mix can actually make your depression even worse.
 It can be a very dangerous combination.

 Get Help Today

 Do you know someone on antidepressants who tends to add alcohol to the mix?
 Has their behavior worried you in the past?
 Do you worry alcohol has made their depression worse?
-If you answered yes to any of these questions, it may be time to get your loved one professional help.
-Depression can be a scary and difficult disorder to cope with, especially when combined with drug or alcohol abuse.
+If you answered yes to any of these questions, it may be time to get your loved one professional alcoholic treatment help.
+Depression can be a scary and difficult disorder to cope with, especially when combined with drug or alcohol use.